ai-on-gke/website/site/content/docs/agentic/agentic-llamaindex/index.md

 # Test the RAG

-1. Forward port to get access from a local machine:
+1. Forward the port to get access from a local machine:

     ```bash
     kubectl port-forward svc/llamaindex-rag-service 8000:8000
     ```

 2. Open [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) in your browser to access the FastAPI Swagger UI, which provides an interactive interface for the `/recommend` endpoint.